 Cash and cash equivalents

-The Company’s business is primarily conducted in China and all of the revenues are denominated in Renminbi (“RMB”).
-This announcement contains translations of certain RMB amounts into U.S. dollars (“USD” or “US$”) at specified rates solely for the convenience of the readers.
-Unless otherwise noted, all translations from RMB to USD for the second quarter and first half of 2020 are made at the rate of RMB 7.0651 to US$ 1.00, the exchange rate set forth in the H.10 statistical release of the Federal Reserve Board on June 30, 2020, respectively.
-No representation is made that the RMB amounts could have been, or could be, converted, realized or settled into US$ at that rate on June 30, as the case may be, or at any other rate.
+The Company's business is primarily conducted in China and all of the revenues are denominated in Renminbi ("RMB").
+This announcement contains translations of certain RMB amounts into U.S. dollars ("USD" or "US$") at specified rates solely for the convenience of the readers.
+Unless otherwise noted, all translations from RMB to USD for the second quarter of 2021 are made at the rate of RMB6.4566 to US$1.00, the exchange rate set forth in the H.10 statistical release of the Federal Reserve Board on June 30, 2021, respectively.
+No representation is made that the RMB amounts could have been, or could be, converted, realized or settled into US$ at that rate on June 30 2021, as the case may be, or at any other rate.

 About Non-GAAP Financial Measures